tmpim/casket-docs/docs/template-actions.md

 they can be used.
 :::

-Caddy templates use the syntax defined in Go's [text/template](http://golang.org/pkg/text/template/) package.
+Casket templates use the syntax defined in Go's [text/template](http://golang.org/pkg/text/template/) package.
 Understanding text/template will help you take full advantage of templates, but for those of us who aren't programmers, here are some simplified instructions.
-Caddy also adds some extra helpful functions for templating web pages specifically, which we've documented here.
+Casket also adds some extra helpful functions for templating web pages specifically, which we've documented here.

 ## Basic Syntax